HuttleyLab/DiverseSeq/README.md

 ```
 Usage: dvgt [OPTIONS] COMMAND [ARGS]...

-  dvgt -- alignment free measurement of divergent sequences
+  dvgt -- alignment free detection of most divergent sequences using JSD

 Options:
   --version  Show the version and exit.
   --help     Show this message and exit.

 Commands:
-  prep  writes processed sequences to an HDF5 file
+  max   Identify the seqs that maximise average delta JSD
-  max  identify the seqs that maximise average delta
+  prep  Writes processed sequences to an HDF5 file.

 ```
 <!-- [[[end]]] -->